KayDallben/shockball2/README.md

 * add the bundle files/modifications produced from this task to your branch/PR.

 ### Secret API keys for Firebase and SWC API
 There are two .json files with sensitive information in them - the `dev-firebase-security.json` and the `dev-swc-security.json`.
-You need to reach out to the project maintainer (bpkennedy) for how to get these files if you need to develop locally.
+You need to reach out to the project maintainer (bpkennedy) for how to get these files, as this is how you'll connect to the development database and authenticate to star wars combine.